kirklink/stanza/stanza/README.md

 Stanza sits on top of [Stable Kernel's postgresql-dart](https://github.com/stablekernel/postgresql-dart) library for it's database connection.
 Further, it leverages some of existing functionality, such as type conversions and transactions, to interact with a Postgresql database.
 This library, and the companion stanza_builder library, add a layer of code generation to help structure Dart class models and compose simple queries using the type safe properties of the Dart class.

 ## what it is not
 Stanza is not an ORM and does not directly manage database objects (i.e., creating tables or performing migrations) although does provide a type safe interface between Dart classes and the database.
 There is currently no magic around query optimization or even joins although the API is planned to include joins.
-Heck, there isn't even delete query support yet because the initial use case was a purely additive-only database, although this should be a relatively easy expansion.
 It is simple but does offer a user-friendly API for the queries it supports and makes interacting with a database easier.

 ## how to use it
 ### annotate a class